hpc-maths/2025-hands-on-samurai/practical_session/03-flux-burgers.md

 You can observe that the scheme type is now `LinearHomogeneous`.

 The lambda signature changes because coefficients are returned.
 This allows samurai to build both explicit and implicit schemes.
-The flux definition changes a little bit.
-Now, you have to define a lambda function with the following signature:
+The flux definition changes slightly.
+Now, you need to define a lambda function with the following signature:

 ```cpp
 samurai::FluxDefinition<diff_cfg> diffusion_flux(